gezsi/mdd-clustering/README.md

 ### Expected Run Time
 The execution time for the `check_dataset.R` script can last several hours, which can be reduced to several minutes by disabling the creation of plots (`--no-plot` argument).

-## Step 2: Data Transformation and calculation of relevance scores using inhomogeneous dynamic Bayesian Networks
+## Step 2: Data Transformation and Calculation of Relevance Scores Using Inhomogeneous Dynamic Bayesian Networks
 This step is divided into three parts, each crucial for transforming raw onset data, performing BDMM computations, and collecting summary statistics for patient stratification.

-### Part 1: Data transformation
+### Part 1: Data Transformation

-Transform your raw onset data into a format suitable for inhomogeneous dynamic Bayesian network (ihDBN) analysis using `transform_onset_to_inhomogenDBN.R`.
+Transform your raw onset data into a format suitable for BDMM analysis (utilizing inhomogeneous dynamic Bayesian networks, ihDBN) using `transform_onset_to_inhomogenDBN.R`.

 ```sh
 Rscript transform_onset_to_inhomogenDBN.R -i disease_onsets.csv